tt-isv-org/scc/article/details.md

-# Allow pods to access protected resources in Red Hat OpenShift using security context constraints
+# Allow containers to access protected Linux functions in Red Hat OpenShift using security context constraints

 This article is the second in a two-part series on Red Hat OpenShift Security Context Constraints (SCCs). "[Introduction to Red Hat OpenShift security context constraints](https://github.ibm.com/TT-ISV-org/scc/blob/main/article/intro.md)" provides background information on what SCCs are and how they play a key role in configuring security in an OpenShift cluster.